pixelknit/houdiniCacheManager/README.md

 The tool is a Houdini python panel, it's using PySide2, QTWidgets, QtCore, but it relies on the main Houdini Python Panel API.
 All the code for the panel is in the file cache_manager_panel.py.
 In order to use the tool you need to create a new python panel.

-Step 1) Set your Houdini project so it points to the right folder structure.
+Step 1) Open the scene (for testing purposes) start_v001.hip in Houdini.
+Set your Houdini project so it points to the right folder structure.
+Wherever you cloned this repo, save the scene.
 ![01_01](https://github.com/user-attachments/assets/7d21bab4-f3f3-46d8-ae1b-858f2c5ca1a9)

 Step 2) Go to Windows -> Python Panel Editor, in the Interfaces tab, click the New Interface button.
-Give your panel a name and label if you want, I'm calling mine Cache Utils, you can save it to the default
+Give your panel a name and label if you want, I'm calling mine cache_lister (label: Cache Utils), you can save it to the default
 location or to any other location.
-(Save to..).
+(Save to path field).

 Step 3) Once your interface is saved, in the Python Panel Editor, change to the Pane Tab Menu tab, in here you'll see a list of all the available interfaces on the left side, select your interface and click the right arrow to add it to your scene.